Did you know that if the pages of your site take more than 3 seconds to load the user loses interest and leaves?

 In the following article, I will explain to you how to optimize images for the web with Photoshop and why it is so important for your site.

-One of the elements that most slow down the loading speed on the Internet are the images.
+Images are one of the elements that most slow down the loading speed on the Internet.

 So the question comes spontaneously: can I do without?